mmoth-kurtis/MMotH-Fenics-UK/docs/pages/fenics_input_readme.md

 This document explains each input in the "fenics_input.json" file.
 Terms in "" represent the parameter name, and terms in [] represent the possible values.
-Note: All inputs must be in brackets [], as the code loads in "key"[value][0].
+Note: All inputs must be in brackets [] (making it a Python list), as the code loads in the first value in the list.
 This was to be able to include units next to input values, and standardize input.

 Author: Kurtis Mann
 Date Edited: 2/25/2020